kdeldycke/awesome-iam/readme.md

 - [a12n-server](https://github.com/curveball/a12n-server) - A simple authentication system which only implements the relevant parts of the OAuth2 standards.

+- [Logto](https://github.com/logto-io/logto) - build the sign-in, auth, and user identity with this OIDC-based identity service.

 ### SAML

 Security Assertion Markup Language (SAML) 2.0 is a means to exchange authorization and authentication between services, like OAuth/OpenID protocols above.